What are Glioblastomas?

 - Have rapid growth

-- Are diffuse, meaning they have tendrils that extend into other parts of the brain
+- They are diffuse, meaning they have tendrils that extend into other parts of the brain.

-- Are prone to spreading within the brain
+- They are prone to spreading within the brain

 - Can recur even after treatment